 The exam lasts 90 minutes.
 Students need to arrive a few minutes early for the assessment so that the proctors start promptly at the designated times.
 Please email Associate Provost for Dynamic Learning Nathan Lindsay (email@example.com) if you have any questions.

-Department approved undergraduate degree applications for spring 2016 are due to the Registrar’s Office by October 30, 2015.
-After October 30, 2015, an additional $15 late fee will apply.
+Department approved undergraduate degree applications for spring 2017 are due to the Registrar’s Office by November 10, 2017.
+After this date has passed, an additional $15 late fee will apply.

 Pick up an application from the DHC front desk and return it with a copy of your unofficial transcript to get registered with EFTours.

-The trip requires a 2-credit fall 2015 preparation course.
-If this course (T 3:40-5:30 PM, DHC 117) conflicts with your schedule, or you don't have space for a 2-credit course, see Laure Pengelly Drake right away about independent study options.
+The trip requires a 2-credit preparation course.
+If this course conflicts with your schedule, or you don't have space for a 2-credit course, see Laure Pengelly Drake right away about independent study options.